 I continued my hike back into the valley as far as the trail went.
 I came to more ruins with a beautiful waterfall cascading over a cliff and into a small pool below.

-Another series of waterfalls flowed down through the Mill ruins.
+Another series of waterfalls flowed down through the mill ruins.
 A small stone bridge spanned the crevasse.
 Picnic tables were scattered around a peaceful clearing in the forest but there was no one around to use them.

-Spectacular sea views unfolded before my eyes as well as a bird’s eye view of the Valley that I had been walking through for the past hour.
+Spectacular sea views unfolded before my eyes as well as a bird’s eye view of the valley that I had been walking through for the past hour.

 I ambled past a couple of small ramshackle houses and groves of the sunny lemons that the Amalfi Coast is famous for.